tabreturn/tabreturn.github.io/_posts/2022-02-03-generative_svg_for_pen_plotters_using_python.md

 NOTE: you could also use Blender's built-in code editor ("Scripting" workspace).
 I often prefer to write my code in a dedicated Python editor.
 </blockquote>

-Once again, vpype can prove very useful for cleaning up and optimising your Blender-generated SVG files.
+Once again, vpype will prove very useful for cleaning up and optimising your Blender-generated SVG files.

 ## Task 4: Codeless SVG